March

 - Robin Williams

-and the splendour of winter had passed out of sight,
+and the splendor of winter had passed out of sight,

 The ways of the woodlands were fairer and stranger